 During the heyday of the percussion revolver soldiers almost exclusively loaded their revolvers with paper cartridges.
 This article gives you a short historical background of the use of paper cartridges, shows you how to make your own and finally how to shoot them...
-Read article
+Read the article

 June, 1863: As the American Civil War raged on, a newly made percussion revolver passed the gates of the E. Remington & Sons factory in the small city of Ilion, New York.
 Exactly 150 years after the old veteran became mine.
 Now it was time to bring it back to life...
-Read article
+Read the article

 Cheap Spanish and Italian replica flintlock firearms have a rather poor reputation among serious black powder shooters.
 The frizzens are not properly hardened which results in little or no sparks, which again leads to misfires.
 This article shows my experiences with an Ardesa flinlock pistol kit...
-Read article
+Read the article

 The percussion revolver, also called cap and ball revolver, is perhaps the most common black powder weapon in use by modern black powder shooters.
 It was invented in the 1830s and was extensively used during the American Civil War (1861-1865).
 This article focuses on the history of the percussion revolver and shows you how to load and shoot it...
-Read article
+Read the article

 Percussion revolvers, also known as cap and ball revolvers, were made by the thousands before and during the war, but the principle of muzzleloading started to become obsolete when the new metallic cartridges became common after the war.
 This article shows you how to convert a percussion revolver to fire metallic cartridges...
-Read article
+Read the article

 It has long been an established fact that so called multiple discharges or chainfires in percussion revolvers originates from the chamber mouth of the cylinder.
 But, is this a myth, or are there other explanations?
 This article seeks to prove that multiple discharges may just as well be caused by loose fitting caps...
-Read article
+Read the article

-© 2000-2017 Øyvind Flatnes.
+© 2000-2022 Øyvind Flatnes.
 All rights reserved.